Windows OS Hub

 winget list

-The command returns a list of programs including those installed using other methods than winget and a list of UWP (APPX) apps.
+The command returns a list of programs, including those installed without WinGet, as well as a list of Microsoft Store apps.

 winget list installed apps

-To remove apps installed via WinGet, run the command below:
+To remove an app installed via WinGet, specify its name:

 winget uninstall --name 7zip.7zip